Starcounter/Docs/docs/database-classes.md

 ### One-to-many relations

-We recommend modeling one-to-many relationships by having references both ways - the child has a reference to the parent and the parent has a reference to all the children.
+We recommend modeling one-to-many relationships by having references both ways - the child has a reference to the parent and the parent has a method to select all the children.

 In this example there is a one-to-many relationship between `Department` and `Employee`: